 PhD Handbook Table of Contents 2

-Message from the Director 3
+Message from the Director 4

-Program Structure - PhD in Business
+Program Structure - PhD in Business 5

-Program Structure - PhD in Economics
+Program Structure - PhD in Economics 6

-Dissertation Credits and Research 6
+Dissertation Credits and Research 7

+TAKING COURSES OUTSIDE DREXEL UNIVERSITY 8

-D-Forms 7
+D-Forms 8

-First Year and Candidacy Exams 9
+First Year and Candidacy Exams 10

-Dissertation 10
+Dissertation 11

-Teaching and Program Completion Requirements
+Teaching and Program Completion Requirements 14

-Student Funding and Residency Requirements
+Student Funding and Residency Requirements 16

 Student Performance

-Policies and Procedures: Academic 17
+Policies and Procedures: Academic 20

-Registration and Scheduling 18
+Registration and Scheduling 21

-Policies and Procedures: Administrative 20
+Policies and Procedures: Administrative 23

-Graduation Procedures And Commencement 21
+Graduation Procedures And Commencement 25

-Drexel Graduate Resources 22
+Drexel Graduate Resources 26

-International Student Resources
+International Student Resources 28

-Frequently Asked Questions 25

-First Year Exam Assessments - Appendix 27
+First Year Exam Assessments - Appendix 29

+Operations and Analytics Summer Qualifying Exams 29

+Ongoing Evaluation Process 29

+1st Year Paper 29

+Department of Management 30

+Department of Finance

 Disclaimer: This publication is for informational purposes and is offered to you as an introduction to LeBow College of Business's policies and regulations which will guide you toward your degree.
-The policies outlined in this handbook are specific to the LeBow College PhD student and are designed to complement, but not replace, the policies listed on the Provost's website (drexel.edu/provost/policies/default.asp), or the Graduate College website (drexel.edu/provost/graduatestudies/forms/index.html)
+The policies outlined in this handbook are specific to the LeBow College PhD student and are designed to complement, but not replace, the policies listed on the Provost's website (drexel.edu/provost/policies/default.asp), or the Graduate College website.